learn-co-curriculum/redux-forms-codealong/readme.md

 ### 3. Update State

 So we are properly dispatching the action, but the state is not being updated.
 What could be the problem?
-Well remember our crux of redux flow: Action -> Reducer -> New State.
+Well, remember the crux of our redux flow: `Action -> Reducer -> New State`.
 So if the action is properly dispatched, then our problem must lie with our reducer.
 Open up the file `./src/reducers/manageTodo.js`.

 This function does nothing.
 Let's fix that.
 First we need to provide an initial